pypyr/pypyr/README.rst

       steps:
         - name: my.package.another.module
           description: Optional Description is for humans.
-It's any yaml-escaped text that makes your life easier.
+                       It is any yaml-escaped text that makes your life easier.
+                       Outputs to the console during runtime as INFO.
+          comment: Optional comments for pipeline developers.
+                   Does not output to console during run-time.
           in: #optional.
 In parameters are added to the context so that this step and subsequent steps can use these key-value pairs.
             parameter1: value1
             parameter2: value2